zalyoung/gitlab-handbook/content/handbook/enterprise-data/_index.md

 ### Analytics Engineering Team

-The [Analytics Engineering Team](/handbook/enterprise-data/organization/)** transforms raw data into clean, structure and usable formats for data decision-making.
+The **[Analytics Engineering Team](/handbook/enterprise-data/organization/)** transforms raw data into clean, structure and usable formats for data decision-making.
 The Analytics Engineering team also drives Enterprise Data Program and supports the wider data community.
 The team focuses on inventorying, integrating, maintaining, and governing the data at an Enterprise level.
 This includes collaborating with the business units and data teams in establishing and facilitating commonly accepted guidelines around Enterprise data along with building [enterprise-wide data models](/handbook/enterprise-data/platform/edw/), supporting [Self-Service BI](/handbook/enterprise-data/direction/self-service/) and Analytical capabilities by providing Data Enablement and required training to the Users on Enterprise Data Models.

 ### The Enterprise Insights & Data Science Team

-The [Enterprise Insights & Data Science Team](/handbook/enterprise-data/organization/data-science/) utilize analytics and Machine Learning (ML) for insights into customer behavior and company performance.
+The **[Enterprise Insights & Data Science Team](/handbook/enterprise-data/organization/data-science/)** utilize analytics and Machine Learning (ML) for insights into customer behavior and company performance.
 The Enterprise Insights & Data Science team focuses on delivering a complete view of the customer (Customer 360), predict customers that are likely to buy, expand or churn, develop models to predit the long-term value of customers, create detailed customer profiles, and deliver insights on company performance.
 The Team acts as a Center of Excellence for predictive analytics and supports other teams in their data science endeavours by developing tooling, processes, and best practices for data science and machine learning.
 List of the current projects can be found in the [Data Science handbook page](/handbook/enterprise-data/organization/data-science/).

+### Data Governance and Data Quality Team

+The **[Data Governance and Data Quality Team](/handbook/enterprise-data/organization/)** focuses on building a data governance and data quality program that ensures our organization leverages data as a strategic asset with the highest standards of **integrity, reliability, and secure accessibility** which are enabled through robust policies, advanced technologies and a culture of collaboration.
+The team partners with cross functional teams including Enterprise Apps, Security and Legal to establish data policies, quality controls, metadata management and compliance with regulatory requirements.

 ### Data Job Families